justinawrey/spo/README.md

 Album:	The Dark Side of the Moon
 ```

-Choose a song, artist, or album via results list:
+Search and select a song, artist, or album via results list:

 ```
 justin:~$ spoticli list song sandstorm